 Class B — Enclosures of shafts and stairwells and 2-hour rated partitions that create horizontal fire separations

-- When a wall is required to have a 2-hour rating – typically in enclosures for shafts, interior exit stairways, interior exit ramps, and exit passageways, the rating of the fire door assembly is usually required to be 90 minutes (AKA B label).
+- When a wall is required to have a 2-hour rating – typically in enclosures for shafts, interior exit stairways, interior exit ramps, and exit passageways, the rating of the fire door assembly is usually required to be 90 minutes (AKA B-label).
 Doors with a 60-minute rating are also classified as B-label doors, and are used in some interior exit stairway and ramp enclosures.
-For example, for most applications the 2015 edition of the International Building Code (IBC) requires a 2-hour wall (and 90-minute fire doors) when the stair is connecting four stories or more, and a 1-hour wall (and 60-minute fire doors) when the stair is connecting less than four stories.
+For example, for most applications the International Building Code (IBC) requires a 2-hour wall (and 90-minute fire doors) when the stair is connecting four stories or more, and a 1-hour wall (and 60-minute fire doors) when the stair is connecting less than four stories.
 The number of stories includes basement levels but not mezzanines.

 Class C — Walls or partitions between rooms and corridors having a fire resistance rating of 1 hour or less